 Upward Bound and Upward Bound Math-Science Project Directors

-Dear Upward Bound and Upward Bound Math and Science Project Director:
+Dear Upward Bound and Upward Bound Math and Science Project Directors:

-Do not rely solely on the contractor’s site in completing your APR; be sure to read thoroughly the U.S. Department of Education’s documents on the APR at the address above.
+Do not rely solely on the UB-UBMS APR Web site in completing your APR; be sure to read thoroughly the U.S. Department of Education’s APR documents at the address above.

-Establishing cohort year 2015: For those participants who graduate with a regular secondary school diploma during the school year (i.e., 2014–15) and enroll in postsecondary education by the fall term (i.e., fall 2015), please make every effort to report all relevant data in this year’s APR (2014–15).
-Not only must the dates of high school graduation and postsecondary enrollment be correct in your APR if a student is to be in the 2015 cohort; you must also have coded the student as 3 (Received regular secondary school diploma) in the High School Graduation Status field (#34).
-Once the Department accepts the 2014–15 APR, participants cannot be added to the 2015 postsecondary education enrollment cohort.
+Establishing cohort year 2016: For those participants who graduate with a regular secondary school diploma during school year 2015–16 and enroll in postsecondary education by fall term 2016, please make every effort to report all relevant data in this year’s APR (2015–16).
+Not only must the dates of high school graduation and postsecondary enrollment be correct in your APR if a student is to be included in the 2016 cohort; you must also have coded the student as 3 (Received regular secondary school diploma) in the High School Graduation Status field (#34).
+Once the Department accepts the 2015–16 APR, participants cannot be added to the 2016 postsecondary education enrollment cohort.

 Completing the APR